 Description Learners will design their own animal park to learn to group animals based on shared characteristics as a way to introduce taxonomy in the animal kingdom.
+Create and present an animal reserve or jungle to family members, describing habitats, naming animals, classifying them based on consumption, highlighting similarities and differences, and explaining animal adaptations.
 Leading Question Do you want to design your own animal park or reserve?
-Total Time Required ~ 2 hours total over 4 days Supplies Required Paper, color pens, pen/pencil, scissors Learning Outcomes Literacy: Reading and writing practice Literacy: Vocabulary - animal names and habitats, reserves, sanctuaries, food chain, consumer, producer, omnivore, carnivore, adaptation Biology: Animal classification based on similar traits and/or habitats Biology: Food chain and types of consumers Biology: Animal rights and ethics Presentation skills Required Previous Learning: Knowledge of alphabets in the language of instruction Familiarity with some animals and their names
+Age group 6 to 7 year olds Subjects Biology, language arts, art Total Time Required ~ 2 hours total over 4 days Supplies Required Paper, color pens, pen/pencil, scissors Supervision High supervision Learning Outcomes Required Previous Learning: Knowledge of alphabets in the language of instruction Familiarity with some animals and their names